jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================== 1 passed in X.YZs ===================================

-  This is a problem, the ``makePythonTdd.sh`` just made the ``magic`` project which already exists and so I get no failing test as my first test.
+  This is a problem, the ``makePythonTdd.sh`` just made the same ``magic`` project I made earlier and so I get no failing test as my first test.
 It is repeating what I have already done.

 * I want it to be able to make any project I want.
-It should take a name use it as the name for the project, then make the same structure I had for the ``magic`` project.
+It should take a name and use it as the name for the project, then make the same structure I had for the ``magic`` project.
 I add a name as a variable_ to change ``magic`` in ``makePythonTdd.sh`` so I can give it any name when I want to make a project

   ..
 NOTE:: the line numbers below are a guide, you do not need to copy them.
 The lines that are changing in the code are highlighted